OhioBWC - Basics: (Policy library) - File

 II.
 Applicability

-This policy applies to BWC Division of Safety & Hygiene (DSH), employers and their authorized representatives.
+This policy applies to BWC Office of Safety Services (OSS), employers, and their authorized representatives.

 III.
 Definitions